gnarizard/cyberjutsu/_posts/CheatSheets/CPTS/2025-04-15-10-ActiveDirectory-Enumeration-and-Attacks.md

 | `sudo mv kerbrute_linux_amd64 /usr/local/bin/kerbrute` | Used to move the Kerbrute binary to a directory can be set to be in a Linux user's path.
 Making it easier to use the tool. |
 | `./kerbrute_linux_amd64 userenum -d INLANEFREIGHT.LOCAL --dc 172.16.5.5 jsmith.txt -o kerb-results` | Runs the Kerbrute tool to discover usernames in the domain (INLANEFREIGHT.LOCAL) specified proceeding the -d option and the associated domain controller specified proceeding --dcusing a wordlist and outputs (-o) the results to a specified file.
 Performed from a Linux-based host. |

-Perfect.
-Here's the next section, **LLMNR/NTB-NS Poisoning**, formatted in **Markdown** exactly as requested — same original wording, no changes:

 ---

 ### LLMNR/NTB-NS Poisoning